Commercial Property Dispute Solicitors

 At Eric Robinson Solicitors our specialist lawyers have extensive experience resolving a whole variety of commercial property related issues.
-We have worked with commercial landlords who own a portfolio of large-scale premises containing multiple tenants, as well as acting for commercial business tenants and property developers who own residential properties.
+We work with commercial landlords with property portfolios comprising of large-scale premises containing multiple tenants, as well as smaller scale landlords.
+We act for commercial business tenants and property developers and investors who own residential properties.
+Regardless of the nature of the business premises or the enquiry, we will be able to assist.

 Getting early advice from our expert lawyers can help resolve problems without unnecessary expense and disruption to your business.
 There is more than one way of resolving a commercial property dispute and it needn’t involve the courtroom.
-We will explain all of the options to you and help you explore the best one for your business.
+Our lawyers know when to suggest mediation and other forms of alternative dispute resolution (ADR).
+We will always explain all of the options to you and help you explore the best one for your business.

 We deal with every dispute with resolution in mind.
 To us, that means getting you the best possible terms as cost-effectively as possible, and with finality.
-And if we need to involve the courts, either for urgent injunctions, or to hear your case, then our expert lawyers have all the knowledge and experience you’ll need.
+And if we need to afford you the opportunity to involve the courts, either for urgent injunctions, or to hear your case, then our expert lawyers have all the knowledge and litigation experience you’ll need.

-Whether your business leases property to tenants, or occupies premises owned by a landlord, complex legal issues can arise at any time.
+Whether your business leases property to tenants, or occupies premises or an office as a tenant, complex legal issues can arise at any time.
 The team at Eric Robinson Solicitors advises and assists landlords and tenants in all property-related disputes including dilapidations and disrepair, breach of covenants, forfeiture, and lease renewals.
 We always offer competitive rates for our services.

 - Breach of covenants